 - Less distortion or crack due to temperature change

-- It has excellent elasticity and resilience, it doesn’t dull your knife.
+- Excellent elasticity doesn’t dull your knife blade

 - Made of Japan domestic wood, made in Japan